 What I am advocating for is a rational immigration policy that reflects the world as it is, not the world as we want it to be.
 Before we can even talk about any immigration policy, we must first discuss the world as it is.
-We share a border with another nation that is 1989 miles long, and that’s not even the coastal regions accessible by boat.
+We share a border with another nation that is 1989 miles long, and that’s not even including the coastal regions.
 For context, the distance between St. Johns, Newfoundland and Portmagee, Ireland is only 1886 miles.

 Aside from the obvious costs of dealing with the Atlantic ocean, it would be easier and cheaper to build a hypothetical wall from North America to Europe than to build a wall across our land border with Mexico!
 So let’s not fool ourselves, building a wall across our southern border is something that only a fool would think possible, not to mention large tracks of “the wall” would actually be a glorified fence because of terrain.

 And on top of all of the logistical problems of building a 1989 mile long wall, walls don’t even actually stop people intent on getting to the other side of them.
 This is a lesson the Chinese learned painfully, over and over again, for thousands of years.
 The Europeans also learned that walls didn’t work, after trying unsuccessfully to make them work for literally hundreds of years.
 This is why they stopped building castles.

 It turns out that there are ladders, ropes, tunnels and so many other things that are designed to allow people to go over, under, and even through walls.
 So, from human experience, we know that walls are both expensive and don’t work.

 “If they ever get up there, they’re in trouble, ‘cause there’s no way to get down… Maybe a rope.”